Mayur-Ichake/Mayur-Ichake/README.md

  <br clear="both">

 <h1 align="left">Hi👋!
-My name is Mayur Ichake and I'm a web developer, from Pune.</h1>
+My name is Mayur Ichake and I'm a Python developer, from Pune.</h1>

 ###